Gary Moore: Thin Lizzy

 Moore (right) performing with Thin Lizzy in February 1974 on the Dutch programme TopPop.

 After leaving Skid Row, Phil Lynott formed the hard rock group Thin Lizzy.
 After the departure of guitarist Eric Bell, Moore was recruited to help finish the band's ongoing tour in early 1974.
 A 1974 performance of the song "The Rocker", on the Dutch TV programme TopPop, features Moore.
 Moore recorded three songs with the band during this time, including "Still in Love with You", which he co-wrote.
 The song was later included on Thin Lizzy's fourth album Nightlife.
 He left Thin Lizzy in April 1974.
 While he enjoyed his time in the band, he felt it wasn't good for him: "After a few months I was doing myself in, drinking and high on the whole thing."

 In 1977, Moore rejoined Thin Lizzy for a tour of the United States after guitarist Brian Robertson injured his hand in a bar fight.
 After finishing the tour, Lynott asked Moore to join the band on a permanent basis, but he declined.
 Robertson eventually returned to the group, before leaving for good in 1978.
 Moore took his place once again, this time for long enough to record the album Black Rose: A Rock Legend, which was released in 1979.
 The record was a success, being certified gold in the UK.
 However, he abruptly left Thin Lizzy that July in the middle of another tour.
 He had become fed up with the band's increasing drug use and the effects it was having on their performance.
-He was temporarily replaced by Midge Ure from Ultravox, then Dave Flett from Manfred Mann's Earth Band before English guitarist and Pink Floyd backing musician Snowy White became the official replacement for Moore.
+He was temporarily replaced by Scotsman Midge Ure from Ultravox, then another Scotsman Dave Flett from Manfred Mann's Earth Band before English guitarist and Pink Floyd backing musician Snowy White became the official replacement for Moore.
 He later said that he had no regrets about leaving the band, "but maybe it was wrong the way I did it.
 I could've done it differently, I suppose.
 But I just had to leave."
 Thin Lizzy eventually disbanded in 1983 with Moore making guest appearances on the band's farewell tour.
 Some of the performances were released on the live album Life.

 After Lynott's death in January 1986, Moore performed with members of Thin Lizzy at the Self Aid concert in May of that year.
 He joined the stage with former Thin Lizzy members again in August 2005, when a bronze statue of Lynott was unveiled in Dublin.
 A recording of the concert was released as One Night in Dublin: A Tribute to Phil Lynott.